 Using Port Numbers

 Being attentive about the port number that your proxy uses is essential.
 It is because a specific proxy may require a particular port number for communication to create a connection and function properly.

 Once a specific port number is assigned to a proxy, the data communication is done through that port.
-SOCKS protocol can use most of the port numbers while HTTPS requires you to make use of port 443 very often, and port 80 for HTTP.
+The SOCKS protocol can use a wide range of port numbers.
+Similarly, http/s proxies can operate on any port, provided the proxy server itself permits it, though traditionally port 443 is associated with HTTPS and port 80 with HTTP.